1:18 Jaguar C-Type #18 24h Le Mans Winner 1953 Rolt/Hamilton #1006/1500 CMC M-195 - pre-owned

 - Torsion bar suspension in transverse arrangement

-- Handcrafted, painted stainless steel grille
+- Handcrafted, painted radiator grille made of stainless steel

 - Detailed replica of the cooling system

-- Movable tank cap
+- Movable fuel filler cap

 - Brilliant paintwork in original color